TemiTayo2304/Car-Price-Prediction-Report/README.md

 LIMITATION

 The presence of heteroscedasticity in the data, possibly due to the small sample size pf 205 observations, may have impacted the accuracy of the correlation analysis.
 The small sample size also limits the generalizability of the findings.
-Future research with larger samples and robust statistical techniques is recommended.

 CONCLUSION